icasimpan/ismael.casimpan.com/content/links.md

 * [SSLLabs](https://www.ssllabs.com/ssltest/) - FREE checker on properly setup https cert for a site.
 * [1.1.1.1 by Cloudflare](https://1.1.1.1/) - FREE Public DNS by cloudflare
 * [Google Public DNS](https://developers.google.com/speed/public-dns/docs/using)
+* [MSYS2](https://www.msys2.org/) - When you're in Windows and you want a better Unix-like CLI.
+This is better than [Cygwin](https://www.cygwin.com/).

 ## Practical Frameworks
 * [HTMLy](https://www.htmly.com) - flat-file CMS that allows you to create a fast, secure, and powerful website or blog in seconnds.